 Between 625 to 1,970 kidnappings took place in Venezuela in 2012, according to risk consultancy group Control Risks.

-The Venezuelan Government does not keep official statistics on the number of kidnappings, but did report that security officials facilitated the safe return of 413 hostages in 2012.
+The criminal justice system of Venezuela does not keep official statistics on the number of kidnappings, but did report that security officials facilitated the safe return of 413 hostages in 2012.

 Source: Corina Pons & Randall Woods, “Venezuelan Ransom Funds Hedge Against Kidnaps as Vote Looms,” Bloomberg, April 11, 2013.

-In addition to the durgs, authorities in Venezuela arrest 20 major drug traffickers.
-Between 2006 and 2012, police reported that it has arrested 95 major traffickers in Venezuela.
+In addition to the drugs, authorities in Venezuela arrest 20 major drug traffickers.
+Between 2006 and 2012, security agencies across the country reported 95 major traffickers were arrested in Venezuela.

 36 clandestine landing strips and 18 planes that were used for transporting narcotics were also seized by police in 2012.